LESC-Unicamp/Monte-Carlo-Mixtures-of-Ellipsoids-Spherocylinders-Cylinders/README.md

 The following features are supported in the current version:
 </p>

+1. Initial Configurations
+    - Simple Cube (for pure components only)
+    - Body-Centered Cube (for pure components only)
+    - Face-Centered Cube (for pure components only)
+    - Random Structure (for pure components and mixtures)

-1. Ensembles
+2. Ensembles
     - Canonical (NVT)
     - Isothermal-Isobaric (NPT)
     - Isothermal-Isostress (N&sigma;T)

-2. Moves
+3. Moves
     - Translation
     - Rotation (Quaternion Algebra)
     - Cubic Expansions/Compressions (Isotropic)
     - Triclinic Expansions/Compressions (Anisotropic)

-3. Potentials
+4. Potentials
     - None

 ## <a name="language"></a>Language